leydisContre7777/amazee_assessment/README.md

-# This is a Technical Assessment

-This is a drupal site that contains a custom module: amazee_assessment
+# This is drupal 8 custom module

-And custom theme:
- amazee
+Here you can find a lexer parser for  drupal 8

 # Requirements